.

 The memo is signed by the late, great Morris Benett.

-The things they used to say on the Boulevard of Broken Dreams
+The things they used to say on Boulevard of Broken Dreams

 By PAT WELLAND